FontenotZach/Reddit_Stock_Scraper/README.md

   > Integrate real time stock market data to overlay with mention data

-  > Plug into deep learning robo investor
+  > Plug in to deep learning robo investor